You are a bad boss being, and my hope is you feel supported as you face your everyday challenges.

 I enjoy helping people find accessible and flexible tools for self regulation in everyday situations.

-Increasing the time I spend in a regulated state has been a priority for me since I started my journey of recovery 19 years ago.
+Increasing the time I spend in a regulated state has been a priority for me since I started my journey of recovery 20 years ago.

-I aim to leverage my passions to empower communities by promoting a culture of celebration and affirmation for every individual.
 My hope is for this attitude to be infused into the various systems that shape our society on a daily basis.

 May we all experience a sense of worthiness, celebration, and affirmation within our world, workplaces, healthcare systems, educational institutions, and families.